Important Legal Disclaimer

 - Most states give 3-7 days to submit

-- Don't write "acceptable" for damaged items - describe the actual damage
+- Don't write "OK" for damaged items - describe the damage

-The $1,200 example: One student didn't document existing carpet stain.
-Landlord charged $1,200 for carpet replacement at move-out.
-Student had no proof stain pre-existed.
-Lost their entire bond.
+The $1,200 example: A student didn't take photos of a carpet stain.
+The landlord charged $1,200 for new carpet.
+The student had no proof the stain was there before.
+They lost their whole bond.

 What Landlords Deduct Bonds For

-Fair wear and tear: Normal use over 6-12 months (light wall marks, minor carpet wear) shouldn't be charged.
-But you need entry photos to prove it existed.
+Fair wear and tear: Normal use (light wall marks, minor carpet wear) should not cost you.
+But you need entry photos to prove it.

 The Emergency Prevention Checklist

-These 11 items stop most first-month disasters.
-Add them to your emergency kit immediately.
+These 11 items stop most first-month problems.
+Add them to your kit right away.

 - Plunger - Buy before you need it